rizalfakhri/rizalfakhri.id/content/blog/how-language-causing-chaos-on-startup/index.md

 ![If Apple was democracy](https://i.redd.it/r9906uyd68kx.png)

-We just keep straying away from our main product idea since then, But meh.. it's just too much.
+We just keep straying away from our main product idea since then, But meh..
+Screw it!

 ### The problem started!